Skip to main content

 II.- Personal Income Tax

-• Finally, in some cases, power shared between both countries, both being able to tax the same income, but with the obligation for the taxpayer's country of residence to arbitrate measures to avoid double taxation.
+• Finally, in some cases, shared power between both countries, with both being able to tax the same income, but with the obligation for the taxpayer's country of residence to take measures to avoid double taxation.

-Example: Taxpayer, tax resident in Spain, whose only income in 2019 is a pension from Germany, caused by having worked in a company in said country (Spain has the power to tax it as it is a pension derived from previous employment in the private sector.
-Treatment in the Convention is explained below).
-If the pension exceeds the amount of 14,000 euros per year, taking into account the limits and conditions of the obligation to declare related to the 2019 financial year, you would be obliged to submit a personal income tax declaration corresponding to 2019, since the payer of the German pension is not obliged to make withholdings on account of Spanish personal income tax.
+Example: Taxpayer, tax resident in Spain, whose only income in 2019 is a pension from Germany, caused by having worked in a company in that country (Spain has the power to tax because it is a pension derived from previous employment in the private sector).
+The treatment in the Convention is explained below).
+If the pension exceeds the amount of 14,000 euros per year, taking into account the limits and conditions of the obligation to declare for the 2019 financial year, you would be obliged to file a personal income tax return for 2019, since the payer of the German pension is not obliged to make withholdings on account of Spanish personal income tax.

 Spanish-German Agreement of February 3, 2011 ( BOE of July 30, 2012)

-In a simplified manner, taking into account the provisions of the new Agreement between Spain and Germany ( CDI ), applicable with effects from the year 2013 , the taxation for tax residents in Spain of income from German source most commonly obtained would be:
+In a simplified manner, taking into account the provisions of the new Agreement between Spain and Germany ( CDI ), applicable with effect from the 2013 financial year , the taxation for tax residents in Spain on the most commonly obtained income from German sources would be:

 Pensions :

-• Pension received due to dependent work provided to the State, federated states, political subdivision or local entity, or legal entity under public law (article 18.2 CDI) .
-Its treatment is:
+• Pension received by reason of dependent work performed for the State, federal states, political subdivision or local authority, or legal entity under public law (Article 18.2 CDI) .
+Your treatment is:

 1. In general, these pensions would only be taxed in Germany.

-• Pension received by reason of previous employment in the private sector (article 17 CDI) .
-Its treatment is:
+• Pension received due to previous employment in the private sector (Article 17 CDI) .
+Your treatment is:

-1. In general, they would only be taxed in Spain.
+1. In general, they would only pay taxes in Spain.

-2. However, payments made in accordance with German social insurance legislation may also be taxed in Germany where the event giving rise to the right to receive the income occurs on or after December 31, 2014, with a tax limit of following percentage of the gross amount:
+2. However, payments made under German social insurance law may also be taxed in Germany if the event giving rise to the right to receive the income occurs on or after 31 December 2014, with a tax limit of the following percentage of the gross amount:

 1. 5%, when the event that generates the right to receive the income occurs between January 1, 2015 and December 31, 2029.